You’re not someone who cares about tradition in your fiction, are you?

-The challenge of the second-person POV is to manipulate your reader’s thoughts and impressions without forcing feeling and emotion where it doesn’t belong.
+The challenge of the second-person point of view is to manipulate your reader’s thoughts and impressions without forcing feeling and emotion where it doesn’t belong.
 You want it to feel natural, not kick your reader out of the story by trying too hard.

 How do you master this balancing act?
-By reading great examples of the second-person POV, testing it in your own writing and sharing your work with others for feedback and advice.
+By reading great examples of the second-person point of view, testing it in your own writing and sharing your work with others for feedback and advice.
 A writing accountability partner or group will be invaluable in exploring this POV.